 The framers of the Civil War Amendments saw nothing racially discriminatory about felon disenfranchisement.
 To the contrary, they expressly recognized the power of the states to prohibit felons from voting.
-Section 2 of the Fourteenth Amendment provides that a state's denial of voting rights "for participation in rebellion, or other crime" could not serve as a basis for reducing their representation in Congress.
-As the Supreme Court held in Richardson v.
-Ramirez, Section 2 is thus "an affirmative sanction" by the Constitution of "the exclusion of felons from the vote"-even felons who, like the plaintiffs in Ramirez, had finished their sentences.
-This conclusion rests on the demonstrably sound proposition that § 1 [the Equal Protection Clause], in dealing with voting rights as it does, could not have been meant to bar outright a form of disenfranchisement which was expressly exempted from the less drastic sanction of reduced representation which § 2 imposed for other forms of disenfranchisement.
+Section 2 of the Fourteenth Amendment provides that a state's denial of voting rights "for participation in rebellion, or other crime" could not serve as a basis for reducing their representation in Congress.21 As the Supreme Court held in Richardson v.
+Ramirez, Section 2 is thus "an affirmative sanction" by the Constitution of "the exclusion of felons from the vote"-even felons who, like the plaintiffs in Ramirez, had finished their sentences.22 This conclusion, rests on the demonstrably sound proposition that § 1 [the Equal Protection Clause], in dealing with voting rights as it does, could not have been meant to bar outright a form of disenfranchisement which was expressly exempted from the less drastic sanction of reduced representation which § 2 imposed for other forms of disenfranchisement.23

-Thus, Section 2 of the Fourteenth Amendment "expressly permits states to disenfranchise convicted felons."
+Thus, Section 2 of the Fourteenth Amendment "expressly permits states to disenfranchise convicted felons."24

 Nor did the Reconstruction Congresses see any conflict between felon disenfranchisement and the Fifteenth Amendment.
-As the Supreme Court observed at length in Ramirez, Congress, in readmitting states to the Union, consistently approved state constitutions that excluded felons from the franchise.
-In fact, the Fortieth Congress-the very same Congress that proposed the Fifteenth Amendment-approved such constitutions, and the next Congress did so both before and after the Fifteenth Amendment was ratified.
+As the Supreme Court observed at length in Ramirez, Congress, in readmitting states to the Union, consistently approved state constitutions that excluded felons from the franchise.25 In fact, the 40th Congress-the very same Congress that proposed the Fifteenth Amendment-approved such constitutions, and the next Congress did so both before and after the Fifteenth Amendment was ratified.26

-In light of their historical origin, felon disenfranchisement laws easily pass constitutional muster.
-As any student of constitutional law knows, the Constitution bars only laws that are facially discriminatory or are motivated by intentional discrimination.
-But it appears that all of the felon disenfranchisement statutes on the books today were enacted or amended with a race-neutral purpose.
-Not surprisingly, the Supreme Court has consistently held not only that "the states had both a right to disenfranchise [felons and] ex-felons," but that they had "a compelling interest in doing so."
-As early as 1890, for example, the Supreme Court held that a territorial legislature's statute that "exclude[d] from the privilege of voting . . . those who have been convicted of certain offenses" was "not open to any constitutional or legal objection."
-A unanimous Warren Court decision recognized that a "criminal record" is one of the "factors which a State may take into consideration in determining the qualifications of voters."
-Today's Court agrees: holding "that a convicted felon may be denied the right to vote" remains "unexceptionable."
+In light of their historical origin, felon disenfranchisement laws, it seems, easily pass constitutional muster.
+As students of constitutional law know, the Constitution bars only laws that are facially discriminatory or motivated by intentional discrimination.27 Contrarily, it appears that all of the felon disenfranchisement statutes on the books today were enacted or amended with a race-neutral purpose.28 The Supreme Court has consistently held not only that "the states had both a right to disenfranchise [felons and] ex-felons," but that they had "a compelling interest in doing so."29 As early as 1890, the Court held that a territorial legislature's statute that "exclude[d] from the privilege of voting ... those who have been convicted of certain offenses" was "not open to any constitutional or legal objection."30 A unanimous Warren Court decision recognized that a "criminal record" is one of the "factors which a State may take into consideration in determining the qualifications of voters."31 Today's Court agrees: holding "that a convicted felon may be denied the right to vote" remains "unexceptionable."32